inkdropapp/docs-old/src/pages/manual/plugin-word-count.md

 }
 ```

-This means that if you press `Alt+Ctrl+O`, our package will run the `wordcount:toggle` command.
+This means that if you press <kbd>Alt+Ctrl+O</kbd>, our package will run the `wordcount:toggle` command.
 We'll look at that code next, but if you want to change the default key mapping, you can do that in this file.

 Keymaps are placed in the `keymaps` subdirectory.
 By default, all keymaps are loaded in alphabetical order.
 An optional `keymaps` array in your `package.json` can specify which keymaps to load and in what order.